kim-judge/northwethel/README.md

 fastq2fasta.pl - written by Simon Harris

-fast52fastq.py - written by Simon Harris  - cab be found at https://github.com/kim-judge/minionassembly/blob/master/fast52fastq.py
+fast52fastq.py - written by Simon Harris  - can be found at https://github.com/kim-judge/minionassembly/blob/master/fast52fastq.py

 in_silico_pcr.py - can be found at https://github.com/simonrharris/in_silico_pcr